React Js vs Angular – which is best JavaScript Framework

 }

-In Angular, components known by the name of directives.
+In Angular, components are known by the name of directives.
 Angular separates the UI components, as components are in HTML tags and their behavior in Javascript code.
 So, it helps in faster angular development services.
-Here is the component model of Angular:

 import { Component } from ‘angular2/core’;